santorini19970530/data_structures_and_algorithms/leetcode/35/35_question.md

 [Search Insert Position](https://leetcode.com/problems/search-insert-position/)

+## What I have used

+- Binary Search esoterica

+- Vector

+## Description

 Easy

 Given a sorted array of distinct integers and a target value, return the index if the target is found.